ciur/papermerge/README.md

 ## Repositories

-This is repository is meta-reposiotry - which means the source code of the application is not here. **This repository is used only track the status of the project, its existance and issues.**
+This is repository is meta-reposiotry - which means the source code of the application is not here. **This repository is used to track the existence, status and its issues.**
 As the application grew it was necessary to split it into multiple repositories and in same time move all new repositories under [Papermerge Github Organization](https://github.com/papermerge).